10 Best Sites to Buy Instagram Followers (2026)

 From our 25-service test, three services cleared every safety criterion: Likes.io, Twicsy, and Growthoid.
 All three use gradual delivery exclusively, don't require a password, deliver aged accounts, and survived our 30-day tracking window without a single account warning across the test profiles.

 Everyone else in our top 10 passed most but not all checks.
-Read the individual site reviews above to see which criterion each one fell short on.
+Our full Growthoid review, Buzzoid review, and UseViral review break down exactly which criterion each one fell short on, and Likes.io vs Buzzoid settles the head-to-head most readers ask about first.

 What happens after you buy: the first 30 days